Tiger767/Spiralflow/docs.md

 **Arguments**:

 - `query`: Query to use to get memory.
-- `k`: Number of results to return.
+- `k`: Max number of results to return.
+- `combine_threshold`: Threshold for ratio of overlap to combine results from multiple queries.
+If None, no combining is done.

 **Returns**: